 The Trustees consider, whilst no system of controls can give absolute assurance against all risks, arrangements in place at CST are strong.

 Plans for the future

-Having established ourselves as the sector body for school trusts, we are now developing our next 5-year strategy.
+Having established ourselves as the sector body for school trusts, the board has now agreed our next 3 to 5 year strategy.

 Our trajectory is to: